 Flying with a Double Stroller or Jogging Stroller

-If you plan to fly with a double travel stroller or a jogging stroller, there’s a good chance you’ll need to check it at the counter.
+If you plan to fly with a double travel stroller or a jogging stroller, there’s a good chance you’ll need to check it with your luggage at the check-in counter.
 Airlines are not equipped to deal with double strollers and jogging strollers at the gate.

-Like the American Airlines stroller policy above that requires strollers heavier than 20 pounds to be checked with the luggage.
+For example, the American Airlines stroller policy requires strollers heavier than 20 pounds to be checked with the luggage.
 Similarly, Air Canada’ stroller policy states that large heavy strollers need to be checked with baggage at the ticket counter.
 In addition “Large strollers are also subject to space limitations, and there is a risk that they cannot be accommodated in the aircraft.”

 The Zoe Twin+ Stroller meets even these stringent requirements and you can read our full review!